mozilla-services/autopush/docs/http.rst

 ~~~~~~~~~~~~~

 Update the current bridge token value.
 Note, this is a ***PUT*** call, since
 we are updating existing information.
+(See :class:`~autopush.web.registration.UaidRegistrationHandler`)

 **Call:**